| |

 1834 Peter S. Du Ponceau translated and published the

-original book in English as A short description of the
+original book in English as

 province of New Sweden.
 Now called, by the English,

-Pennsylvania, in America; in 1843 the map was included
+; in 1843 the map was included

 in a French encyclopedia titled Nouvelles Annales des

-Voyages et des sciences géographiques
+Voyages et des sciences géographiques, from

 the Paris publisher Bertrand; and it appeared in Winsor